msr-quarc/Liquid/README.md

 See the [Getting Started](GettingStarted.md) page for directions on how to download, register, and start using LIQUi|>.

+If you don't have access to a Windows environment, you can use LIQUi|> on a Windows virtual machine.
+See the [Using LIQUi|> on Microsoft Azure](AzureGuide.md) page for directions.

 ## How Do I Use It?

 See the [users' guide](https://msr-quarc.github.io/Liquid/LIQUiD.pdf) and the [full help documentation](https://msr-quarc.github.io/Liquid/).